 Food manufacturers face unique challenges on a daily basis.
 In my 30+ years of food industry experience, I have seen these challenges first-hand.
 Based on my experience, I have identified 10 key challenges that food manufacturers face.

 Organizational change and the concept of continuous improvement should go hand in hand.
 Any continuous improvement journey is just that – a journey, not an end-point.
 Successful programs will continuously change to meet the needs of the business and stakeholders.
 Change can bring lots of speed bumps, road blocks, and yield signs if not managed from a positive perspective, and it’s important to remember that faster is not always better.
-Here are a few helpful hints in managing the change that accompanies continuous improvement:
+Here are 9 tips for managing change amid continuous improvement:

 Here at Alchemy, we’ve been helping companies create effective training courses for more than a decade.
 It can be difficult to transform an initial idea into a fully-formed training course, and people often ask us where to start.
 Here are some guidelines to help you build terrific training courses that will engage your learners.